sankalp1999/3rdSem-Data-Structures-Lab/README.md

   - I would like to write a blog on CP (to save time for others) when I get good obviously xD.
 Currently, I am busy with other programming related work.

 ## Note
-There is some non-DS lab material also but I have clearly marked it.
+There is some non-DS lab material in the repository.